 If you’ve always wanted a white Christmas, then Iceland is the place to come as you are almost guaranteed to wake up to a festive winter wonderland.
 In Iceland Christmas last for 13 days, from the 11th of December to the 6th of January, which is why the country actually has 13 Santa Clauses or “Yule Lads” – one for each day!

 December in Iceland brings long dark days, but don’t let that get you down.
 It makes it the best time of year to take in the dazzling green, purple and yellow streaks of the elusive Northern Lights.
 Almost every building in Reykjavik is covered in a blanket of twinkling lights; the city is utterly enchanting at this time of year.
+There are also some festivals that happen at this time.

 When exploring the quaint festival stalls at the Christmas markets, be sure to try the sweet locals’ treat “Sara”, this is a biscuit-based, almond macaroon filled with cream and dipped in chocolate.
 I don’t know about you but this sounds like it’s worth the calories!
 Head over to the ice rink at Ingolfstorg Square afterward to burn some of them off!